Heroin-Bob/AudioTools-for-Linux/README.md

 <b><i>Why did you build this GUI when you can do everything from the command line?</i></b><br>
 Because having to stop working on music to type or copy-paste commands into a terminal sucks, and when you're working with other people it really makes audio production on Linux look bad by comparison.
 I just want to click a button and have it do what I need it to do.
 This gives me those buttons.<br><br>
 <b><i>Why is this made in C# and not Python</b></i><br>
-I fucking tried to use Python since I know everyone uses it, but I simply couldn't get it to do what I wanted it to do.
+I tried to use Python since I know everyone uses it, but I simply couldn't get it to do what I wanted it to do.
 Every time I would get it working it would break after running pyinstaller!
 I had multiple people look at it and no one could make it make sense.
 After a week of slamming my head against my keyboard I abandoned it.
 I have a background in C# anyway, so that's what I went with, and it worked great.
 It is easier for me to code and easier for me to expand on later.
 If you'd like to port this over to Python then be my guest.
 But, if you need the terminal to run it at all then you're defeating the point of the GUI even existing.<br><br>